nicobenz/GameStudies-ActionRequests/README.md

 - reasonable level of reliability through human curation

 #### Cons of this approach
-- wikis of games are structured differently and can't be scraped by just one script
+- wikis of games are structured differently and each game needs a semi-custom scraper
 - time data on when the player encounters the quest while playing might not be available for every quest
 - analysis of objective data can just explain the distribution of speech act types and not how frequent they are as part of the whole game transcript